 - Ward of Court/Orphan Form

 Entrance counseling is required by federal regulations for all first-time borrowers at a school.
 It gives an overview of the Federal Loans Program and discusses specific topics related to types of loans, interest rates, borrower rights and responsibilities, etc. This counseling session can provide tips and tools for you to develop a budget for managing educational expenses.
-Loan Entrance Counseling documents can be accessed from the Documents & Forms page.
+Loan Entrance Counseling can be completed at studentaid.gov.

 Exit counseling is federally mandated when you have stopped attending school or have dropped below half-time, regardless of whether you intend on returning.
-Student Loan Exit Counseling can be accessed from the Documents & Forms page.
+Student Loan Exit Counseling can be completed at studentaid.gov.

 Both Subsidized and Unsubsidized Direct Federal Loans are funded through the Federal Direct Loan program and administered by the federal government.